NarayanGaryStartupJourney/Reform-Landing-Page/README.md

 **Ready to launch your fitness app?** 🏋️‍♂️

 This landing page is designed to convert visitors into waitlist signups.
-Customize the content, connect your backend, and start acquiring early users for ProFormance!
+Customize the content, connect your backend, and start acquiring early users for Reform!